yamunariver/Az104/README.md

+## You are deploying a virtual machine by using an availability set in the East US Azure region.

+You have deployed 18 virtual machines in two fault domains and 10 update domains.

+Microsoft performed planned physical hardware maintenance in the East US region.

+What is the maximum number of virtual machines that will be unavailable?

+Select only one answer.

+`
+`

+`2`

+`8`

+`9`

+`18`

+`18 virtual machines are shared across 10 update domains.
+The first 10 virtual machines go to 10 update domains, so eight update domains will have two virtual machines.
+When there is physical hardware maintenance, some virtual machines will be unavailable based on their configuration.
+If there was a rack failure, then 18 virtual machines will be distributed to two fault domains with nine virtual machines each.`

 ## You have an Azure subscription that contains a resource group named RG1.
 RG1 has a virtual network named VNet3, a virtual machine named VM1, and a public IP address named PubIP1.
 All the resources are in the West US Azure region.

 You plan to create and configure a network security group (NSG) named NSG1 for the following types of traffic: